Cellular bases of generalized q-Schur algebras: Introduction

-The generalized Schur algebras $S(\pi)$ were introduced by Donkin \cite{Donkin:SA1, Donkin:SA2, Donkin:SA3}, extending from type A to arbitrary type some of the results of Green's monograph \cite{Green:book}.
+Generalized Schur algebras $S(\pi)$ were introduced by Donkin \cite{Donkin:SA1, Donkin:SA2, Donkin:SA3}, extending from type A to arbitrary type some of the results of Green's monograph \cite{Green:book}.
 About the same time, the $q$-Schur algebras in type A were introduced by Dipper and James \cite{DJ1, DJ2} (see also Jimbo \cite{Jimbo}).
-Their properties were intensively studied in the nineties; see e.g.\ \cite{PW, DPW, Du1, Du2, Du3, Du4, Martin:book, RMG1, RMG2, Cox, DPS, Donkin:q-Schur-book, Mathas:book} and they continue to attract attention \cite{JPS, DDPW, Cliff-Stokke}.
-The generalized $q$-Schur algebras $\Schur_q(\pi)$ of this paper are $q$-deformations of Donkin's generalized Schur algebras; they include the $q$-Schur algebras in type A as a special case.
-In general, $\Schur_q(\pi)$ depends on a root datum, a saturated set $\pi$ of dominant weights, and a parameter $q \ne 0$ in the ground field.
-In this generality, their rational form $\Schur(\pi)$ first appeared in \S29.2 of Lusztig's book \cite{Lusztig:book}, where they are denoted by $\dot{\UU}/\dot{\UU}[P]$.
-The presentation of the rational form $\Schur(\pi)$ which forms the starting point for this paper was obtained in \cite{Doty:PGSA} in general, extending earlier results in \cite{DG:PSA} for type A. The specializations $\Schur_q(\pi)$ were first studied in \cite{Doty:PGSA}; see also \cite{DP, DGS1, DGS2, McGerty}.
+The generalized $q$-Schur algebras $\Schur_q(\pi)$ of this paper are $q$-analogues of Donkin's generalized Schur algebras; they include the classical $q$-Schur algebras in type A as a special case.
+In general, $\Schur_q(\pi)$ depends on a root datum, a finite saturated set $\pi$ of dominant weights, and a chosen invertible element $q$ in the ground ring $\Bbbk$.
+In this generality, their rational form $\Schur(\pi)$ first appeared \S29.2 of Lusztig's book \cite{Lusztig:book}, where they are denoted by $\dot{\UU}/\dot{\UU}[P]$, where $P$ is the complement of $\pi$ in the set of dominant weights.
+For other approaches to generalized $q$-Schur algebras emerging around the same time see \cite{Du-Scott} and \cite{Woodcock}.
+The presentation of the rational form $\Schur(\pi)$ which forms the starting point for this paper was obtained in \cite{Doty:PGSA} in general, extending earlier results obtained in \cite{DG:PSA} for type A. See also \cite{DP, DGS1, DGS2, McGerty} for further results related to this point of view.